vivaria/edisonrul.ing/README.md

 ## POWER INJECTOR

 *   Paying 600 Life Points is a cost.
-*   Only Psychic-Type monsters face-up on the field when "Power Injector's" effect resolves are affected.
+*   Only Psychic-Type monsters face-up on the field when "Power Injector"'s effect resolves are affected.

 ## POWER PICKAXE